DamnWidget/VenGO/README.md

 both and in an easy and familiar way.

 VenGO is able to install as many Go versions from as many sources that programmers want and to create as many isolated environments as they need using one or more Go versions.
+The programmers can then export and import VenGO environments from and to machines using the `export` and `import` commands.

 ## Platforms and Support